 Vrai: It doesn’t help that the anime at least (I’ve not read the manga) feels pretty blatantly engineered for a straight male audience.
 I’m a fan of queer pulp, but honestly every time a supposedly “sexy” scene comes around I get uncomfortable.

 Part of it is them being fifteen—I think there’re ways to have frank stories about teen sexuality that don’t sexualize the teens themselves.
 This feels like it’s squarely in the latter category, and not in a way that vibes with me as a queer enby.
-The constant focus on skirt lengths, the blister pink knees (“blowjob knees” if you wanna be crass, and I think the show does), or Yuzu’s friend telling her all the women of this academy have purely sexual hookups before they later marry dudes.
+The constant focus on skirt lengths, the blister pink knees, or Yuzu’s friend telling her all the women of this academy have purely sexual hookups before they later marry dudes.
 It feels more like the “lesbian porn” that gets cranked out for men rather than an actual queer audience.

 Vrai: I wanna be clear that I don’t need every queer romance to be happy funtimes sunshine with no stakes (I liked the hell out of DEVILMAN crybaby).
 But the fact that this is the anime that’s so high profile bothers me.
 This one, with its plastic colors and emphasis on sexual assault but no thoughtful commentary on that assault (I’m not holding my breath that Mei’s gonna get professional help as a clear abuse survivor).
 Which is part of what keeps me from accepting the idea that this is actually meant for the WLW crowd.
 I’ve seen this shit before, and it was not made for the queer audience being depicted.